Dominic Zvada

-Dominic Zvada (born October 25, 2003) is an American college football placekicker for the Michigan Wolverines.
-In 2024, he was an All-American and the Big Ten Kicker of the Year.
-Zvada previously played for the Arkansas State Red Wolves.
+Dominic Zvada (born October 25, 2003) is an American professional football placekicker for the New York Giants of the National Football League (NFL).
+He played college football for the Arkansas State Red Wolves and the Michigan Wolverines.
+Zvada was an All-American and the Big Ten Kicker of the Year with Michigan in 2024.
+He was signed by the Giants as an undrafted free agent in 2026.

 Early life

 Zvada was born on October 25, 2003, the son of Jeff and Jody Zvada, and attended Valley Christian High School in Chandler, Arizona.
 He was rated as a five-star kicking recruit, holding the Arizona high school state record with a field goal of 55 yards in 2020.
 Zvada committed to play college football for the Arkansas State Red Wolves.

 College career

 Arkansas State

 As a freshman in 2022, Zvada made 17 of his 18 field goal attempts and 30 of his 31 extra point attempts, with his only misses being blocked.
 For his performance, he finished the year as a Lou Groza Award semifinalist and a Freshman All-American.
 In 2023, Zvada converted on 17 of his 22 field goal attempts and made all 41 of his extra points.
 After the conclusion of the 2023 season, Zvada entered the NCAA transfer portal.